billstclair/elm-digital-ocean/README.md

-The billstclair/elm-digital-ocean package implements the [DigitalOcean](src/DigitalOcean.elm) module, an Elm client library for the [Digital Ocean](https://digitalocean.com/) HTTP [API](https://developers.digitalocean.com/documentation/v2/).
+The billstclair/elm-digital-ocean package includes the [DigitalOcean](src/DigitalOcean.elm) module, an Elm client library for a subset of the [Digital Ocean](https://digitalocean.com/) HTTP [API](https://developers.digitalocean.com/documentation/v2/).

 It requires token(s) for your account(s).
-You can create them this on the "[API/Tokens](https://cloud.digitalocean.com/settings/api/tokens)" page.
+You can create them on the "[API/Tokens](https://cloud.digitalocean.com/settings/api/tokens)" page.

 There is an example webapp in the [examples](examples/) directory.
 See its README for instructions on running it.